cognisant/Docs.DevelopmentProcess/README.md

 Simplistic stories, such as bug descriptions, do not require a business review.

-Sometimes the team will have envisaged a solution to the problem, which is significantly different from the solution initially suggested by the member of the business.
+Sometimes the team envisages a solution to the problem that is significantly different from the solution initially suggested by the member of the business.
 In these instances, a more in-depth discussion may be necessary to explain the story to the member of the business.

-If the business member is not happy with the story, the team will rewrite the story to address their concerns.
+If the business member is not happy with the story, the team rewrites the story to address their concerns.

 #### Definition of Ready